-EVEC Year 1 & 2 Year 3 & 4 Year 5 & 6 EYFS Cycle 1 Cycle 2 Cycle 1 Cycle 2 Cycle 1 Cycle 2 Shows some understanding that good practices with regard to exercise, eating, sleeping and hygiene can contribute to good health.
+EYFS Year 1&2 Year 3 & 4 Year 5 & 6 ETFS Cycle 1 Cycle 2 Cycle 1 Cycle 2 Cycle 1 Cycle 2 Shows some understanding that good practices with regard to exercise, eating, sleeping and hygiene can contribute to good health.
 Show understanding of the need for safety when tackling new challenges, and considers and manages some risks.
-Understanding the world: Understand the importance of handwashing and hygiene.
-Understand the dangers of sun exposure and how to avoid the risks.
-Understand the term allergy and identify common allergens.
-Identify people in the local community who help keep me healthy. can be overcome by breaking issues into smaller how this can influence their own happiness.
-Understand that people can feel a range of emotions.
-Identify that people can feel differently in different situations.
-Understand the term mental health and how to seek help.
-Plan a range of healthy meals.
+Understanding the world: Understand the dangers of sun exposure and how to avoid the risks.
+Develop resilience by identifying strategies to manage difficult emotions.
+Understand what a healthy diet is.
+Understanding how to keep our teeth strong and healthy. own happiness. meals.
 Understand risks of sun exposure and take independence in staying safe.
 Understand the impact of technology on mental and physical health.
 Identify strategies for developing resilience.
 Understand how to prevent becoming ill, and how to seek support.
 Understand habits can be healthy or unhealthy.
 Safety and the Changing Body Enjoy joining in with family customs and routines.
 Plays alongside other children who are engaged in the same theme.
 Understand who the adults in school are and how to speak to adults in school.
 Understand what to do if we get lost.
 Understand what an emergency is and how to make emergency phone calls.
-Understand the difference between acceptable and internet is and how it can help us.
+Understand the difference between acceptable and unacceptable physical contact.
+Understand what is safe to go on or in the body.
+Identify common household hazards.
+Identify people in the community who keep us safe. internet is and how it can help us.
 Identify rules for staying safe online.
 Understand the difference between secrets and surprises.
 Understand the concept of privacy.
-Use the correct Identify first aid response for: Stings Bites Understand the importance of being kind online.
+Use the correct terminology for body parts.
+Understand about safe and Identify first aid response for: Stings Bites Understand the importance of being kind online.
 Recognise the signs of cyberbullying.
-Understand how to identify Understand that age restrictions are designed to protect us.
-Understand the benefits and risks of sharing material online.
-Identify first aid response for: asthma Develop understanding of privacy and the difference between secrets and surprises.
-Understand that not all information on search engines is valuable.
-Recognise that change is part of growing up.
-Recognise the physical differences between children and adults Understand the risks of smoking and the benefits of being a non-smoker Understand some issues related to online friendships including the impact of their actions.
+Understand how to identify Understand some issues related to online friendships including the impact of their actions.
 Learn about staying safe online.
 Understand the physical changes during puberty.
 Understand the emotional changes in puberty.
 Understand the menstrual cycle.
 Identify first aid response for: bleeding Understand the influence others may have on us - smoking and alcohol.
+Understand the risks of alcohol.
+Become a discerning consumer of information online.
+Understand that online relationships should be treated in the same way as face to face relationships.
 Understand the process of conception and birth.
 Understand the development of the baby during pregnancy.
-Understand how to help Citizenship Understand the importance of rules.
+Understand how to help someone who is choking.
+Understand how to help someone who is unresponsive.
+Citizenship Understand the importance of rules.
 Understand the importance of rules beyond school.
 Understand the UN convention on the rights of the child.
 Understand the Human Rights convention.
 Understand what happens when the law is broken.
 Explore the links between rights and responsibilities.
-Understand human rights, including the right to education.
+Understand human rights including the right to education.